2017 Honda CR-V VTi-LX Review and Road Test

-Thankfully the steering is solid and it turns in well, but again physics dictates that you can’t throw it around like a sports car.
+Thankfully the steering is solid, with enough weight for you to feel somewhat connected and it turns in well, but again physics dictates that you can’t throw it around like a sports car.

 If it’s dependable, safe, spacious and modern transport that you want, and you don’t care about acceleration, handling or any other dynamic qualities, then you can’t go too far wrong.